Information-Theoretic Foundations for Machine Learning: Learning from Sequences

 Notably, the result scales linearly in the product of the parameter count of the transformer and the depth of the transformer.
-Unlike in the standard feed-forward network setting, we are unable to eliminate the quadratic depth dependence.
-This is due to fact that it is unknown whether softmax attention obeys the condition that the expected squared lipschitz constant is $\leq 1$.
+Unlike in the MLP setting, we are unable to eliminate the quadratic depth dependence.
+This is due to the fact that it is unknown whether softmax attention obeys the condition that the expected squared lipschitz constant is $\leq 1$.
 In this work we upper bounded this lipschitz value by $(2K+8K^2)$ which results in the additional dependence on depth.

 \begin{summary} \begin{itemize} \item In this section, we demonstrate that the analytic tools which we developed seamlessly transfer to the setting in which data is no longer iid under some unknown distribution.
-To demonstrate concrete use of our tools, we derive estimation error upper bounds for 2 settings involving learning from sequential data: 1) a simple binary AR(K) process, 2) a transformer process. \item {\bf (binary AR(K) estimation error upper bound)} For all embedding dimensions $d$ and context lengths $K$, if for all $t \in \Z_{+}, X_t$ is generated according to the binary AR(K) process, then for all $T$,
+To demonstrate concrete use of our tools, we derive error upper bounds for 2 settings involving learning from sequential data: 1) a simple binary AR(K) process, 2) a transformer process. \item {\bf (binary AR(K) error upper bound)} For all embedding dimensions $d$ and context lengths $K$, if for all $t \in \Z_{+}, X_t$ is generated according to the binary AR(K) process, then for all $T$,

 \item Consider a sequence which is generated by a transformer with vocabulary size $d$, embedding dimension $r$, depth $L$, and context length $K$.
-The following result holds: \item {\bf (transformer estimation error upper bound)} For all vocabulary sizes $d$, embedding dimensions $r$, depths $L$, and context lengths $K$, if for all $t \in \Z_{+}$, $X_t$ is generated according to the transformer process, then for all $T$,
+The following result holds: \item {\bf (transformer error upper bound)} For all vocabulary sizes $d$, embedding dimensions $r$, depths $L$, and context lengths $K$, if for all $t \in \Z_{+}$, $X_t$ is generated according to the transformer process, then for all $T$,

 \end{itemize} \end{summary}